 Raw Green Mango Chow (recipe)

 This post was originally published on February 6, 2009.
-It has been updated once since then for submission to Mango Moods
+It has been updated twice since then.

 Green mango chow is a wonderful accompaniment to most meals.
 Light and yet spicy, it adds a tart sweetness when used as a condiment.
 Chows like these are best used by slightly under-ripe fruits.
 In this case I have used a green mango, however pineapples are sometimes used, and even though I’ve never seen it done locally, my recent readings on Vietnamese cuisine cos me to believe it should also work brilliantly with green papaya.